angular/angular-ja/adev-ja/src/content/guide/testing/components-scenarios.en.md

 A *routing component* is a component that tells the `Router` to navigate to another component.
 The `DashboardComponent` is a *routing component* because the user can navigate to the `HeroDetailComponent` by clicking on one of the *hero buttons* on the dashboard.

-Angular provides test helpers to reduce boilerplate and more effectively test code which depends `HttpClient`.
+Angular provides test helpers to reduce boilerplate and more effectively test code which depends on `HttpClient`.
 The `provideRouter` function can be used directly in the test module as well.

 <docs-code header="app/dashboard/dashboard.component.spec.ts" path="adev/src/content/examples/testing/src/app/dashboard/dashboard.component.spec.ts" visibleRegion="router-harness"/>